7ep/r3z/docs/development_handbook.md

 Storytime: As we have developed, we would occasionally bring in a dependency to handle a need.
-Since we operated with sufficient time to reflect on things, it often occurred to us that a particular dependecy was providing relatively little value.
+Since we operated with sufficient time to reflect on things, it often occurred to us that a particular dependency was providing relatively little value.
 We then could easily replace it with just a little custom code.
 As that continued, we generally found that the only outside code worth its salt happened to already exist in the standard library.
 As of this writing, we have no